 Ensuring that your clients understand what’s happening in their campaigns is super important.

 If things are going well, you need to be able to communicate what’s working, and why the campaign is so awesome!
-If the campaign is struggling, you need to know why and be able to explain your plan to turn things around.
+If the campaign is struggling, you need to be able to analyze it to know why and explain your plan to turn things around.

 Oftentimes, a small business owner isn't an advertising expert, which is why they hired you in the first place.
 A very important part of the reporting process for them then is to communicate in real-life business results that your advertising is driving.